YCChenVictor/blog-frontend/src/posts/software/design-pattern/strategy.md

----
-layout: post
-title: strategy
-description: ''
-date: '2022-03-22'
-categories: design-pattern
-note:
-mathjax:
-mermaid: true
-publish: true
----

-## Introduction

-Constructs multiple intefaces for variant methods in a upper class so that we can have multiple **combinations** to create multiple classes inherit from this upper class with shared methods.
+# Title

 ## Why?

 We do not want to rewrite the same methods in different lower classes.

 ## How?

+Constructs multiple intefaces for variant methods in a upper class so that we can have multiple **combinations** to create multiple classes inherit from this upper class with shared methods.

 For example, given lots of varieties of dogs, there are four dogs with different **behaviors** according to their characteristics: